AdobeDocs/campaign-classic.en/help/platform/using/appendices-fda.md

 1. Go to the tdodbc1620 directory.

-1. You may have to fix the setup script:
+1. You might need to fix the setup script:

     ```
     "sed -i s/16.10/16.20/ setup_wrapper.sh".
     ```

 1. Run the setup_wrapper.sh.
-The default options should be correct.

 #### Teradata tools and utilities installation {#teradata-tools-installation}